Additrien/arc-fusion/README.md

     *   **Limitation:** While `gemini-1.5-flash` is fast, a model call is still a point of latency.
     *   **Improvement:** Implement a two-stage judging process.
 First, use a very fast, local model (like a fine-tuned cross-encoder, if speed is paramount) to perform an initial broad filtering of the 30 candidate chunks down to the top 10.
 Then, use the powerful LLM Judge only on this highly-relevant, smaller set.
 This hybrid approach can balance speed, cost, and quality.

+### **ReAct Architecture Enhancements**

+With the introduction of the PlannerAgent, the system now implements a foundation for a full ReAct (Reason + Act) architecture:

+1.  **Dynamic Planning Improvements**
+    *   **Current State:** The PlannerAgent uses LLM-based planning to determine agent execution order.
+    *   **Future Enhancement:** Implement iterative planning where the PlannerAgent can dynamically adjust the plan based on intermediate results, enabling more sophisticated workflows.

+2.  **Reasoning and Action Loop**
+    *   **Current State:** Agents execute in a predetermined sequence based on the initial plan.
+    *   **Future Enhancement:** Enable agents to request additional information or actions during execution, creating a true Reason-Act loop where the system can adapt its approach based on intermediate findings.

 ### **Advanced Intelligence Agents**
 - **Multi-Document Comparison Agent**: "Compare findings between papers X and Y"
 - **Confidence Scoring Agent**: Quantify answer uncertainty